 - Deepen your connections with other people, and join groups where you share a meaningful purpose.

-These are simple suggestions, and I expect you have already heard them.
-In our time of ready information, the roadblock may not be knowing what to do.
+These are simple suggestions.
+I expect you have already heard them.
+The roadblock is probably not knowing what to do.
 The challenge is figuring out how to do it consistently.
-That’s the focus of my work at http://deborahrankinrd.com It’s what I learned as I recovered from gut-wrenching grief, the depression of unemployment, chronic vertigo, and high blood pressure.
-Small changes, practiced every day and week until they became so routine I no longer thought about them, delivered big boosts to my health and happiness.
+That’s the focus of my work! https://deborahrankinrd.com It’s what I learned as I recovered from gut-wrenching grief, the depression of unemployment, chronic vertigo, and high blood pressure.
+Small changes I practiced every day and week until they became so routine I no longer thought about them.
+They reduced my brain fog and speeded burnout recovery.

 Now that I’ve confessed that I don’t like the question “How many calories do I need?”, there are exceptions.
 Here are a few I’ve encountered: